 3. Customize the assignment of role instances to hosts.
 The wizard evaluates the hardware configurations of the hosts to determine the best hosts for each role.

-The wizard assigns all worker roles to the same set of hosts to which the HDFS DataNode role is assigned.
-You can reassign role instances.
+You can reassign role instances if needed.
 Click a field below a role to display a dialog box containing a list of hosts.
 If you click a field containing multiple hosts, you can also select All Hosts to assign the role to all hosts, or Custom to display the hosts dialog box.